the-qa-company/rdf-entity-viewer/README.md

 ![Screenshot of the app](https://raw.githubusercontent.com/the-qa-company/rdf-entity-viewer/main/res/demo-home.png)

+## Description

+The RDF Entity Viewer allows developers to easily display RDF data and allows users to quickly view the properties and values associated with an entity.
+For instance, let's imagine that we explore the entity "The QA Company", you will see the property "Official Website" and the associated value "www.the-qa-company.com".
+You may want to know more about what an "Official Website" is, to do that you can click on the link.
+Depending on your needs, you can configure the link so it opens in the viewer itself to have a smooth navigation or in the wikidata entity page for instance.
+The RDF Entity Viewer provides a modern UI to improve the readability and discoverability of your RDF data.

 ## Getting started

 1) Make sure you have the peer dependencies installed, see `package.json` for precise information.
 Basically you have to install: